 Creation of classroom-based learning can also be very supportive in the development of knowledge, and on-the-ground training can lead to further in-flight lessons where the new learning can then be put into practice.
 Such class-room based training could include lessons/ revision on:

 At least one seminar should be attended to qualify at the lower entry level, two attendances at an intermediate level, and three or more for the advanced level.

 Many pilots never venture out of their local area, which is both limiting in terms of enjoyment and fulfilment, but also stifles development and confidence.
 The schemes should therefore include an element of longer navigational flights, which would be increasingly more demanding.

-If you wish to create a developmental scheme to be endorsed under our PROUD framework, then please submit your proposals, demonstrating how your programme satisfies the suggested framework to GA@CAA.co.uk.
+If you wish to create a developmental scheme to be endorsed under our PROUD framework, you can apply for free.
+Please complete application SRG1332 with your proposals, demonstrating how your programme satisfies the suggested framework, and submit it to GA@CAA.co.uk.

-If we think it complies, then we’ll grant you an endorsement (which will include a CAA PROUD logo) which you can then use when you publicise the scheme.
+If we think it fulfils the criteria, then we’ll grant you an endorsement (which will include a CAA PROUD logo) which you can then use when you publicise the scheme.

 PROUD endorsements are valid for 3 years.
 If you wish to re-apply, then please submit an updated proposal to GA@CAA.co.uk.